BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

     - Autotomize
     - Hidden Power

 ZEL has a decently well rounded core of Ice and Psychic type special attackers, with various boosting held items to increase their potency and Electric and Ghost moves to take advantage of both Factory and Short-Circuit.
 If a physical sweeper can get around Aurorus' sash and outspeed these four you'll be in a good  position.
 Umbreon can be tricky however, as it will punish said physical attacker with Foul Play, heal itself with Wish and watch you die slowly of poison while it uses Double Team to dodge your attacks.
-The icing on top is Magnezone, who has an incredible special attack stat and two different types of field boosted moves that can destroy most Pokemon with ease.
+The icing on top is Magnezone, who has an incredible special attack stat and two different types of field boosted moves that can destroy most Pokémon with ease.
 Its biggest weakness in Ground is pretty much patched out thanks to it gaining the Levitate Ability.

 To win this one, I recommend splitting your team into the anti-PULSE Magnezone segment and the anti-everything else segment, though these may overlap.
 With only 70 base speed and no speed EV's, you'll find yourself likely able to outspeed.
-Placing one or two strong hits will really be the key, so 2-3 Pokemon on your team with super-effective moves can do this job.
-For example, if you want to take it out with Special Fire-moves, figure out which Pokemon to use to get the sun out beforehand and which Pokemon you can use to knock it out.
+Placing one or two strong hits will really be the key, so 2-3 Pokémon on your team with super-effective moves can do this job.
+For example, if you want to take it out with Special Fire-moves, figure out which Pokémon to use to get the sun out beforehand and which Pokémon you can use to knock it out.
 If you want to use Earthquake, figure out how to get Gravity on the field or use Smack Down on it.
-The rest of your team can then consist of a Pokemon to handle Umbreon and a physical sweeper or two to deal with the rest!
+The rest of your team can then consist of a Pokémon to handle Umbreon and a physical sweeper or two to deal with the rest!

 Talk to ZEL in the bottom left corner, then head out, use monitor #9, and go left.
 Talk to this monitor to release your allies, then exit.